Bioconductor/bioconductor.org/content/news/bioc_3_0_release.md

 Changes in version 1.3.9:

-- [pre-processing] redefine extreme boundary of segments (first and last), see calculateBound in readgroup.cpp
+- &#91;pre-processing&#93; redefine extreme boundary of segments (first and last), see calculateBound in readgroup.cpp

 Changes in version 1.3.7: